pearlolivia/pearlolivia/README.md

 - 👋 Hi, I’m Pearl
 - 👀 I’m work with React daily and I'm interested in all things JS frontend related
-- 🌱 I’m currently how to create web-based 2D games, including drawing the assets as well as developing the code
+- 🌱 I’m currently learning how to create web-based 2D games, including drawing the assets as well as developing the code
 - 📫 How to reach me: pearlolivia@hotmail.co.uk

 <!---